devonnavon/udacity-final-project/README.md

 - Context is again important here, it depends who those people are and what they're using the data for
 - Its likely there would be a variety of roles accessing it so it would probably make sense to build a warehouse downstream from the datalake
+  - Redshift would be a good choice as a warehouse because I'd also probably want to move my datalake to S3.
+Keeping everything in the AWS ecosystem would make transforming data from s3 to redshift relatively simple.
   - this would allow Data and Business Analysts to access the data using SQL
-- On top of the data warehouse we'd want to build dashboards using a technology like looker to give non techincal users access to the data
+- On top of the data warehouse we'd want to build dashboards using a technology like Looker or Tableau to give non techincal users access to the data.

 ## Schema